Nithin218/awesome-taxonomy-of-hallucination-types-in-large-language-models-for-research-applications/README.md

 ## Overview

-Large language models (LLMs) are increasingly used across the research lifecycle — literature synthesis, hypothesis generation, citation retrieval, and manuscript drafting.
+Large language models are increasingly used across the research lifecycle — literature synthesis, hypothesis generation, citation retrieval, and manuscript drafting.
 Their tendency to produce fluent but unfounded content, known as **hallucination**, poses a distinct threat to research integrity: fabricated citations, misattributed findings, and invented statistics can enter the scholarly record with a false appearance of credibility.

 This repository organizes the literature and tooling around three questions:

 1. **What kinds of hallucination occur**, and how should they be classified?
 (See the [taxonomy paper](#ai-assisted-research-paper).)
-2. **How prevalent is it in research-relevant contexts?** Documented rates range from single digits up to 88% depending on model, domain, and topic familiarity — see [Chelli et al. (2024)](references/references.md), [Dahl et al. (2024)](references/references.md), and [Linardon et al. (2025)](references/references.md).
+2. **How prevalent is it in research-relevant contexts?** Reported rates vary substantially depending on model, domain, topic familiarity, and evaluation methodology.
+Examples are discussed in [Walters & Wilder (2023)](#foundational-and-research-papers), [Chelli et al. (2024)](#foundational-and-research-papers), [Dahl et al. (2024)](#foundational-and-research-papers), and [Linardon et al. (2025)](#foundational-and-research-papers).
-3. **How can it be detected, mitigated, and independently verified before it reaches a published paper?** See [Tools](#tools-and-libraries) and the [Citation Integrity Audit](#citation-integrity-audit).
+3. **How can it be detected, mitigated, and independently verified before it reaches a published paper?** See [Tools and Libraries](#tools-and-libraries) and the [Citation Integrity Audit](#citation-integrity-audit).

-Key problems covered in this collection include: fabricated bibliographic citations (real-looking authors, journals, and DOIs attached to nonexistent papers), metadata mismatches (a real DOI pointing to the wrong article), finding misattribution (citing a real paper for a conclusion it did not reach), and the persistence of hallucination even under retrieval-augmented generation.
-Major directions covered include zero-resource detection (SelfCheckGPT), atomic fact verification (FActScore), fine-grained detect-and-edit systems (FAVA), and domain-specific benchmarking (legal and medical hallucination studies).
+Key problems covered in this collection include fabricated bibliographic citations, metadata mismatches, finding misattribution, numerical/statistical hallucination, methodological/reasoning hallucination, and domain-specific professional hallucination.
+Major technical directions include zero-resource detection (**SelfCheckGPT**), atomic fact verification (**FActScore**), fine-grained detect-and-edit systems (**FAVA**), retrieval-augmented generation (**RAG**), and domain-specific benchmarking such as **HaluEval** and **Med-HALT**.

 ---

 ## AI-Assisted Research Paper

-**A Taxonomy of Hallucination Types in Large Language Models for Research Applications**
+### A Taxonomy of Hallucination Types in Large Language Models for Research Applications

-A synthesis of the hallucination literature into a three-axis taxonomy — foundational distinctions (intrinsic/extrinsic, factuality/faithfulness), content-level categories (entity, relational, invented, contradictory, unverifiable, incomplete), and research-specific manifestations (citation fabrication, finding misattribution, numerical/statistical hallucination, methodological/reasoning hallucination, domain-specific professional hallucination) — grounded in 25 independently verified sources.
+A synthesis of the hallucination literature into a three-axis taxonomy — foundational distinctions (intrinsic/extrinsic, factuality/faithfulness), content-level categories (entity, relational, invented, contradictory, unverifiable, incomplete), and research-specific manifestations (citation fabrication, finding misattribution, numerical/statistical hallucination, methodological/reasoning hallucination, and domain-specific professional hallucination).
+The paper also reviews detection, mitigation, challenges, and future research directions.

 [View Paper](hallucination_taxonomy_paper.docx)